 We must move our goods more efficiently to ensure that we remain economically competitive with the rest of the world, grow the U.S. economy, and keep the costs of goods low for every American consumer.

 We must also make investments now to ensure that high speed rail becomes a viable travel option for Americans.
-By creating a true high speed rail system we can reduce dependency on short-route airplane flights that could ease congestion in our airspace and reduce travel delays.
+By creating a true high speed rail system in economically viable corridors we can reduce dependency on short-route airplane flights that could ease congestion in our airspace and reduce travel delays.
 The environmental benefits of taking cars off the road and the likely reduction of short haul flights between cities that are served by a high speed rail line are compelling.
 According to the Institute of Transportation Studies at UC Irvine, the proposed California high speed rail system will require one-fifth the total energy per passenger of a single typical single-occupancy car and one-tenth the energy of a commercial airplane.
-The reasearchers have also forecasted a carbon dioxide emissions reduction of nearly half a billion pounds by the year 2035.
+The researchers have also forecasted a carbon dioxide emissions reduction of nearly half a billion pounds by the year 2035.

 We must work to ensure that freight and people can move across the land at higher speeds while maintaining safety and reliability.